What is a Look-Through Company (LTC)?

-When it comes to Look Through Company (LTC) there are a lot of Accountants who are confused by the LTC and inform their clients to avoid using them.
-This is due to a lack of knowledge about the LTC and not investing in understanding what LTC really means.
-At GRA we have invested a lot of time and money to understand Look Through Company.
-This wasn't so we can impress other accountants but to make sure not only our clients but our future clients like you actually get the right advice about whether LTC would be suitable for your particular structure.
-It's a bit like your doctor recommending the incorrect drug for the illness.
+When it comes to look-through companies (LTCs) there are a lot of accountants who are confused by them and tell their clients to avoid using them.
+This is due to a lack of knowledge about the LTC rules and not investing in understanding what an LTC really means.
+At GRA we have invested a lot of time and money to understand LTCs.
+This wasn't so we can impress other accountants, but to make sure our current and future clients actually get the right advice about whether an LTC would be suitable for their particular structure.
+It's a bit like your doctor recommending the incorrect drug for an illness.
 You wouldn't put your health at risk so why put your wealth at risk.

 - Losses were able to be attributed to shareholders and claimed personally at personal tax rates, which could have been as high historically as 39%, but profits were able to be trapped in the company and taxed at the company tax rate which was either 33% or 30% at the time.